tocisz/homepage/t/posts_source/003-Move-somoothly.md

 $$t' = {1 \over \omega r} { 1 \over \sqrt{1-({x \over r})^2} } $$

-Calculating this with `mecrisp-stellaris` was a challenge for a novice like me, but I succeeded:
+Calculating this with `mecrisp-stellaris` was a challenge for a novice like me, but here it is:
 ```forth
 \ Fast integer square root.
 Algorithm from the book "Hacker's Delight".
 : sqrt ( u -- u^1/2 )